Authorities charge Alabama woman who acknowledged fabricating story about kidnapping, toddler

 Her disappearance became a national news story.
 Images of the missing woman were shared broadly on social media.

+“We don’t see this as a victimless crime,” Alabama Attorney General Steve Marshall said at Friday’s news conference.
+“There are significant hours spent, resources expended as a result of this investigation.”

+Marshall’s office was asked to handle the prosecution because of the attention the case has received, Derzis said.
+Marshall said he intends to “fully prosecute” Russell and said his office will monitor the police investigation to see whether additional charges are warranted.

-Her attorney, Emory Anthony, said she made the story up.
-In a statement read by police Monday, Anthony said Russell was not kidnapped, did not see a baby on the side of the road, did not leave the city and acted alone.
+Russell, through her attorney, Emory Anthony, acknowledged earlier that she made the story up.
+In a statement read by police on Monday, Anthony said Russell was not kidnapped, did not see a baby on the side of the road, did not leave the city and acted alone.
 He said Russell apologized and he asked for prayers and forgiveness as she “addresses her issues and attempts to move forward, understanding that she made a mistake in this matter.”

 Russell told detectives she was taken by a man who came out of the trees when she stopped to check on the child, put her in a car and an 18-wheel truck, blindfolded her and held her at a home where a woman fed her cheese crackers, authorities said at a news conference last week.
 At some point, Russell said she was put in a vehicle again but managed to escape and run through the woods to her neighborhood.